Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Background

-with, $\lambda_{1}$, $\lambda_{2}$, $\lambda_{3}$, $\lambda_{4}$ being the eigenvalues of the matrix $\rho_{f}$ in the descending order, with $\rho_{f}=\rho_{AB} . \tilde{\rho}_{AB}$ ($\tilde{\rho}_{AB}= (\sigma_{y}\otimes\sigma_{y}).\rho_{AB}.(\sigma_{y}\otimes\sigma_{y})$, $\sigma_{y}$ being the Pauli Y-matrix).
-Now let us briefly discuss about another quantum correlation, termed as quantum steering which is a stronger form of quantum correlation than entanglement.
+Now, let us briefly discuss about another quantum correlation, termed as quantum steering which is a stronger form of quantum correlation than entanglement.
 In this scenario, one side (say, $A$) is untrusted i.e., the dimension of the subsystem $A$ is completely uncharacterised.
 If $A$ can convince $B$ by local operation and classical communication (LOCC), that they are sharing an entangled state, then the state shared between them is said to be a steerable state.
-Here we consider the steering scenario, in which $A$ performs two black-box dichotomic measurements $A_0$ and $A_1$ and $B$ performs two qubit-measurements in mutually unbiased bases, given by $B_0~(=\sigma _{z})$ and $B_1~(=\sigma_x)$.
+Here we consider the steering scenario, in which $A$ performs two black-box dichotomic observables (i.e. they can be any two dichotomic observables in any dimension) $A_0$ and $A_1$ and $B$ performs two qubit-measurements in mutually unbiased bases, given by $B_0~(=\sigma_{z})$ and $B_1~(=\sigma_x)$.
 Then the necessary and sufficient condition for quantum steering \cite{CFFW_15} can be written in terms of an inequality (also termed as ACHSH inequality for steering) as stated below.